How to Publicize Your E-ZineOnce you've

 page that includes links to other sites within the group.
 Visit

-the WebRing
+the WebRing directory

-Step Five: Stay on Top of It Remember, you have competition.
-Attention spans
+Step Five: Stay on Top of It

 are short.
 Updating your site is key.
-Jim Romenesko of the Obscure Reading
+Jim Romenesko of the Obscure

-of new content," he says.
-(He's right: I'm one of them.)
+possibility of new content," he says.
+(He's right: I'm one

-Other "reader-friendly" advice: Go through your publication
+of them.)
+Other "reader-friendly" advice: Go through

-with a fine-tooth comb and fix all typos (if you can't read your
+your publication with a fine-tooth comb and fix all typos (if

-e-zine twice, why should a reader read it once?) and eliminate
+you can't read your e-zine twice, why should a reader read it

-any link rot by checking your links regularly.
+once?) and eliminate any link rot by checking your links regularly.

 Another tip: Answer